IlyaTsokota/module-animation-numbers/Readme.md

-# Js module for animating numbers when scrolling on the site
+# JS module for animating numbers when scrolling on the site

 ## You will need to download the file to your project: